Skip to content

 Lake Como’s deep blue waters and wooded hillsides have attracted European aristocrats and Hollywood royalty alike for decades.
 The shoreline is sprinkled with palatial private villas and you’re likely to glimpse familiar faces as you stroll through lakeside towns such as Bellagio or Tremezzo.
 Because the area is so popular with the jet set, you’ll find a wealth of luxe hotels.
 I’ve chosen three that suit different styles, but you have plenty of other options, too.

-For a more contemporary stay, Il Sereno is an airy boutique hotel with a sleek, minimalist aesthetic and floor-to-ceiling windows to make the most of the water views.
+For a more contemporary stay, Il Sereno is an airy boutique hotel with a sleek, minimalist esthetic and floor-to-ceiling windows to make the most of the water views.
 Lounge in the infinity pool, relax in the spa, or sun yourself on the private beach.
 It’s just a short walk to the nearby village of Torno and a brief drive to Como.

 The grande dame of the lake, Grand Hotel Tremezzo, was built in 1910 for the glitterati — today, this lakeside showstopper combines modern comforts with classic Golden Age style.
 Just across from Bellagio, the location showcases the lake’s most beautiful scenery, so I suggest opting for a suite on the northern corner, which lets you enjoy both the water and the mountains.
 Or you can go for for the top-deck suites with their 360-degree views.